Ada-Developers-Academy/daily-curriculum/topic_resources/javascript/javascript-101.md

 JavaScript supports similar basic types to Ruby: Boolean, Null, Undefined, Number, String, Array, Object, and Function.

-Open the JavaScript Console and try the following examples.
+Open the REPL and try the following examples.

 * Boolean is true or false